 Leveraging the hardware and authentication were covered extensively in part 2.

-And we have top tips on the procedure to help you get through it as smoothly as possible in this final instalment – so read on…
+And we have top tips on the secure boot process to help you get through it as smoothly as possible in this final instalment – so read on…

 Ok – let’s break this down step by step.

 Well, once you’ve decided you need to go boot; first step is make sure that your process is secure.
 You don’t allow your private keys to leak out of your production environment or any of the rest of your process details.

 Make sure you keep your encryption strong.
 Secure Boot on the i.MX6 supports keys of varying strengths.
 It is possible to generate an SSL certificate with a 1024-bit public key and using SHA-1 as the encryption; they’re both comparatively weak compared to the current norm.
 So make sure your algorithms are properly secure.
 Keep your process secure.

 And in order for Secure Boot to mean anything, the rest of your code in the bootloader, OS, and other software also has to be properly written for secure boot, and lack security holes.

 These days, popular boot loader U-boot supports High Assurance Boot – or HAB – which is the name of the i.MX6 Secure Boot.